MicrosoftDocs/architecture-center/docs/framework/resiliency/testing.md

 ---
 title: Testing
+description: Testing is an iterative process.
+Test the application, measure the outcome, analyze and address any failures that result, and repeat the process.
+author: david-stanford
+ms.date: 10/16/2019
+ms.topic: article
+ms.service: architecture-center
+ms.subservice: cloud-design-principles
+ms.custom: How do you test your applications to ensure they're fault tolerant?
+---

+# Testing

-description: To test resiliency, you should verify how the end-to-end workload performs under intermittent failure conditions.
+To test resiliency, you should verify how the end-to-end workload performs under intermittent failure conditions.

 Run tests in production using both synthetic and real user data.
 Test and production are rarely identical, so it's important to validate your application in production using a [blue-green](https://martinfowler.com/bliki/BlueGreenDeployment.html) or [canary deployment](https://martinfowler.com/bliki/CanaryRelease.html).
 This way, you're testing the application under real conditions, so you can be sure that it will function as expected when fully deployed.